epfl-ada/ada-2022-project-wetried/README.md

-# "Has Covid taught humans a valuable climate lesson?" by team weTried
+# "Has Covid learned humans a valuable climate lesson?" by team weTried

 In this repository, we present a project proposal for the ADA course.